Dancing

 Altogether the influences generated a outflowing of innovation and creativity.

-Thankfully, the dances of this period were saved from the oblivion by a new generation seeking connection and social interaction.
+Thankfully, the dances of this period were saved from oblivion by a new generation seeking connection and social interaction.
 Learning from their grandparents, movies and the few remaining practitioners, a new flowering began in groups, camps, and venues across the world.
 We celebrate this preservation and re-imagining in new youthful energy.

 The Jazz Age saw the creation of many new, energetic dances, and today it’s still a challenge to keep your feet from moving while listening to this great music.